Assam: Notification issued for Majuli assembly by-election | Politics

 - India

-The notification for by-election to the Majuli (ST) legislative assembly, scheduled for March 7, was issued on Thursday, an official release said.
+The notification for by-election to the Majuli (ST) legislative assembly seat, scheduled for March 7, was issued on Thursday, an official release said.

 The seat was vacated by Union Minister for Shipping, Ports and Aysuh Sarbananda Sonowal who was elected unopposed to the Rajya Sabha on September 27.